What is a Scrum Development Team?

 Learn About the Role of the Scrum Development Team

 As described in the Scrum Guide, a Scrum Development Team consists of professionals who do the work of delivering a potentially releasable Increment of “Done” product at the end of each Sprint.
+A "Done" increment is required at the Sprint Review.
 Only members of the Development Team create the Increment.

 Development Teams are structured and empowered by the organization to organize and manage their own work.
 The resulting synergy optimizes the Development Team’s overall efficiency and effectiveness.

 Development Teams have the following characteristics: